-The Centre for Urban Design is responsible for developing this urban design approach and facilitating urban design on infrastructure proiects.
+The Urban Design Roads and Waterways team is responsible for developing this urban design approach and facilitating urban design on infrastructure projects.
 This involves a cyclical process as follows:

 The development of an urban design approach and supporting detailed guidelines results in the need to equip staff with relevant skills and experience.
 Urban design training helps managers to implement urban design in the planning, design development and implementation stages of a project.
 Post-completion urban design reviews of projects provide feedback for research and development, which then influences policy making.